mrshadab/branding-kickoff/chapter1.md

 Ultimately, the goal of design is help our clients businesses.
 And everything is actually designed, only some things are designed better.

 _Special thanks to [Iryna Nezhynska](https://www.smashingmagazine.com/author/irynanezhynska/).
-This gitbook is based on her article  for her article on [How To Get A Logo Accepted: Eight Steps To A Better Design Workflow](https://www.smashingmagazine.com/2016/02/design-workflow/)_
+This gitbook is based on her article on [How To Get A Logo Accepted: Eight Steps To A Better Design Workflow](https://www.smashingmagazine.com/2016/02/design-workflow/)_